Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 What distinguishes Team Congo is not scale but orientation.
 Its work is embedded in communities, transparent in reporting, and committed to dignity as much as survival.
 In doing so, it demonstrates that mutual aid can function even in conditions long dominated by foreign NGOs.
 By mobilising funds directly and delivering them without layers of bureaucracy, Team Congo RDC bypasses the structures that consume resources in the traditional aid economy.

-Congo demonstrates that humanitarian aid does not exist apart from exploitation—it coexists with it, masking the violence of resource plunder while managing displaced populations.
+Congo demonstrates that humanitarian aid does not exist apart from exploitation, but it coexists with it, masking the violence of resource plunder while managing displaced populations.
 Yet initiatives like Team Congo RDC show another path.
 By operating transparently and directly, they provide survival with dignity, proving that mutual aid is possible even in one of the world’s most exploited and abandoned regions.
 Their work echoes the same lesson Mutual Aid Sudan Coalition and Palestinian crowdfunding have taught: where empire’s aid entrenches dependency, grassroots mutual aid sustains life.

 7. Toward a Humane System